 A transaction with a related/associated person that is of a type specifically excluded in the definition of related/associated person balance does not form part of the related/associated person balance.
 It will instead be subject to the same risk amount calculation as if the transaction had been entered into with an unrelated counterparty.
-With the exception of a deposit with an approved deposit taking institution (as noted earlier), this type of transaction should not be shown as a related/associated person amount in section BSD-RAP of the capital liquidity returns submitted to ASX Clear, but should be included in the appropriate asset or liability section of the balance sheet section of the return in the same manner as an unrelated counterparty.
+This type of transaction should not be shown as a related/associated person balance in section RAP-Related/Associated Person Balances of the capital liquidity returns submitted to ASX Clear, but should be included in the REC-Trade Receivables section of the return if it is an asset or else in the appropriate liability section of the balance sheet section of the return in the same manner as an unrelated counterparty.